sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-export-from.md

 Type: `boolean`\
 Default: `false`

-When `true`, if an import is used in other places than just re-export, all variables in the import declaration will be ignored.
+When `true`, if an import is used in other places than just a re-export, all variables in the import declaration will be ignored.

 #### Fail